Pacanaz/react-warehouse-app/README.md

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

-Using Chakra UI as well.
+Using Chakra UI template as well.

 ## Warehouse system